joostkremers/pandoc-mode/docs/index.md

 ## Creating a pdf

 The second item in the main menu is “Create PDF” (invoked with `C-c / p`).
 This option calls Pandoc with a PDF file as output file.
-In order for Pandoc to create a PDF, the output format must be `latex`, `context`, `beamer`, `html`, or `ms`.
-If the current buffer’s output format is one of these, `C-c / p` creates the PDF using that format.
+Pandoc offers different ways of creating a PDF file: you can use LaTeX, an HTML-to-PDF converter, or groff.
+Which method is used depends on the output format you specify, because Pandoc creates a PDF file by first converting your input file to the specified output format and then calling the pdf converter on the output file.

+When creating a PDF using `pandoc-mode`, Emacs first checks if the output format of the current buffer is set to `latex`, `context`, `beamer`, `html`, or `ms`.
+If it is, `C-c / p` creates the PDF using that format.
 If the current output format is set to something else, Emacs asks you which output format to use.
 If there is a settings file for the output format you specify, it is used to create the PDF.
 (The current buffer’s settings aren’t changed, however.)
 If there is no settings file, Pandoc is called with only the input and output formats and the output file.

 The format you choose is remembered (at least until you close the buffer or change the output format), so that the next time you convert the